Our work is guided by six principles

 Push Pull’s working relationships are established through shared values of care for the earth, equity and empowerment.
 The textile industry is strengthened through racial justice, intersectional environmentalism and recognition of cultural provenance.
 Our partnerships are formed on the basis of trust, mutual respect and clearly defined representation.

-So much Indigenous and cultural craft innovation has been appropriated, stolen and re-contextualised for economic gain by the Global North.
+So much Indigenous and cultural craft innovation has been appropriated, stolen and re-contextualised for commercial gain.
 Push Pull strives to set just standards for ethicality and accountability in craft and design.

 Locality